mbonilla10/Pthreads-CommandLine/README.md

 Pthread coding through Windows command lines.
-Learned how to Github repositories, how search through computers, and how create & run files through the command line.
+Learned how to clone Github repositories, search through computers, and how to create & run files through the command line.